-- The Cloud (Kumo) is the premiere component of the Ichimoku Indicator.
+- The Cloud (Kumo) is the premier component of the Ichimoku Indicator.

 - When the price is above the Kumo, that is a bullish signal.

-- When the price is below the Kumo, that is bearish signal.
+- When the price is below the Kumo, that is a bearish signal.

 - When the price is in the Kumo, the market is ranging.